 No wonder he was antsy that I didn’t get baking right away!

 Clearly he had outdone himself.
 He didn’t want to go down in the books as the guy who gave his wife an appliance for Christmas.
 So, he made sure she got the appliance and the jewelry.
 Yeah, he’s a keeper.

 The only down side on that bread machine gift was that the baking mixes failed as did the recipes I tried from the enclosed cookbook.
 I was ready to cash it in, discouraged that my dream appliance wasn’t living up to my expectations.
 My husband gave me a pep talk, saying, “Surely there must be a book out there to tell you how to make it work well.”

 That weekend I parked myself in the cookbook section of Barnes and Noble and skimmed through every bread machine cookbook on the shelf.
 I came home with The Bread Lover’s Bread Machine Cookbook.

 I love this book.
+I made a Honey-Sweetened Raisin Bread in the Bread Machine (or I should say my daughter did!) and it was wonderful.
 I spent the next few years baking my way to happiness.
 This book truly does give you the knowledge you need to make the bread machine produce successful baking experiences.
 It also teaches you how to make your own recipes and adapt family favorite recipes to the bread machine.
 It’s a surefire winner.

 As of this weekend, the Oster Bread Machine that I have (I’m on my third or fourth one) is on sale for $44.99.
 Of course, Amazon could change the price at anytime.
 But, this is pretty much the lowest I’ve seen this machine in quite some time.
 If you’ve been on the fence, now’s the time to hop off.
 I bought one for my sister and am contemplating buying a back-up for myself.